 Whether you are a professional essay writer, motion graphic designer, or construction engineer, you can expect 2020 to be the year of dedicated self-improvement and self-directed learning.

 Students and professionals will benefit from searchable, well-cataloged systems and personalized user-generated content created to help filter the vast offer of information.
 However, the basis of self-directed learning remains individual effort, proactivity, and perseverance.

 6. Performance support tools

-To learn more about a topic they’re interested in, apply what they’ve learned to solve real problems, and effectively clear any bottlenecks along the way, individuals will in 2020 turn to PSTs (performance support tools) for help and guidance.
-From written forms (post-it and quick reference notes) to electronic (apps, learning portals, forums, social media groups, etc.), PSTs serve one goal: to increase performance and nurture productivity.
+To learn more about a topic they’re interested in, apply what they’ve learned to solve real problems, and effectively clear any bottlenecks along the way, individuals will in 2020, turn to PSTs (performance support tools) for help and guidance.
+From written forms (post-it and quick reference notes) to electronic (apps, learning portals, forums, social media groups, etc.), PSTs serve one goal: increasing performance and nurturing productivity.